 How Will Applications Be Judged?

-The ENF Legacy Awards contest provides educational assistance to children and grandchildren of Elk members who are high school seniors, going on to college, and exhibit the core values of the Elks National Foundation:
+The ENF Legacy Awards contest provides educational assistance to children and grandchildren of Elk members who are high school

-• Knowledge
+- Knowledge

-• Charity
+- Charity

-• Community
+- Community

-• Integrity
+- Integrity

 The Selection Committee judges applications based on the above values.
 There will be no further investigation of the prospective students or their parents with respect to financial need or other personal matters.